astropy/astropy-APEs/APE10.rst

          )

 This metadata is not yet exposed by the Python Package Index (PyPI) but it is being worked on.
-Finally, support for this is `being implemented into pip
+Finally, support for this `was implemented into pip
-<https://github.com/pypa/pip/pull/3877>`_.
-These changes will likely be merged
+<https://github.com/pypa/pip/pull/3877>`_ on August 11th 2016, which
-soon, which means that versions of pip supporting this will be around in the wild for a little more than a year before Astropy v3.0 (the first release incompatible with Python 2) is out.
+means that versions of pip released after this date will support this, and will have been around in the wild for a little more than a year before Astropy v3.0 (the first release incompatible with Python 2) is out.
 Nevertheless, a fraction of Python 2 users may still be using old versions of pip by then and run the risk of installing a